searchspring/snap/packages/snap-toolbox/src/until/README.md

 # until
 This utility function resolves the provided parameter when it becomes truthy.

-The function takes a single required parameter containing any function, object, or primative you are awaiting to resolve.
+The function takes a single required parameter containing any function, object, or primitive you are awaiting to resolve.

 Typical usage may include waiting for a third party function to become available.